 Since 2013, Angelika and Iris have been the artistic directors of the prestigious Hamburg Instrumental Competition which holds the annual children’s concert “Konzert der Kinder” in Hamburg’s Laeiszhalle.
 The competition was established in the 50’s and has grown to become an important cultural institution for developing youth talents.
 Following a series of concerts in Kenya in 2015, Angelika and Stephanie Schiller established the project “Skype Classes” for young violinists in the “Ghetto Classics” in Korogocho, a slum built atop a garbage dump in Dandora, Nairobi.
 Together with Stephanie Schiller, she has also been working on her doctorate in the field of sociology since 2014 on the topic of "Intervention in the Juvenile Prison System".

 Aside from her music activities, Angelika Bachmann works as a systemic business coach, certified resilience trainer and as a rhetoric and stage fright coach, employing her own holistic coaching methodology.
+In 2020 she completed her master’s degree in psychology.
 She is also a very passionate global traveller, having visited over 100 countries, and readily soaks in unusual encounters with people, among them youths in Palestine and Israel, perpetrators and victims of the genocide in Rwanda, or pupils in North Korea.
 Angelika Bachmann is an honorary guard of the canal locks in the Alster lake (Ehren-Alster-Schleusenwärterin) – an award bestowed on citizens of Hamburg, which she earned as an ambassador to the world for the city of Hamburg.
 In 2011, she received the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz) from the Federal President in recognition of her voluntary work with children.
+In 2019, the project ›The Young ClassX‹ initiated by Salut Salon and the otto group was awarded the German Culture Promotion Prize.